Tricklebyte/BlazorId_App/README.md

 * Use one shared authorization policy to secure the navigation link, component route, and API controller method.

 # Features
-This application provides two protected User features that allow the user to view all claims that have been assigned, and to differentiate between the Application user claims set and the API user claims set.
+This application provides two protected features that allow the user to view all claims that have been assigned, and to differentiate between the Application user claims set and the API user claims set.
 ### APP Identity
 Navigation Menu Item: displays the claims of the current User identity for the application.<br/>
 ### API Identity